-- 2.1.1 The Board should consist of a minimum of seven (7) Directors. - 2.1.2 The Board is discouraged from having more than seven (7) Directors.
-However, a maximum of ten (10) Directors may be allowed, provided the additional Directors are Independent Directors. - 2.1.3 The Board of the Company must not have more than one (1) Executive Director, unless Bank Negara Malaysia (the Bank) approves otherwise in writing. - 2.1.4 The majority of Non-Executive Directors should comprise Independent Directors.
+- 2.1.1 The Board should consist of a minimum of five (5) Directors. - 2.1.2 The Board is discouraged from having more than eight (8) Directors.
+However, a maximum of ten (10) Directors may be allowed, provided the additional Directors are Independent Directors. - 2.1.3 The Board of the Company must not have more than one Executive Director, unless Bank Negara Malaysia ("the Bank") approves otherwise in writing after being satisfied that the additional appointment will not compromise board effectiveness, having regard to: - 2.1.3.1 the extent of his involvement in making or implementing management decisions that are subject to the Board's oversight; - 2.1.3.2 the degree to which his incentives are influenced by the performance of the Company; - 2.1.3.3 the effectiveness of the Non-Executive Directors in providing a counterbalance to the collective influence of executives on the Board; and - 2.1.3.4 the significance and uniqueness of the contribution that the candidate is expected to bring to the Board. - 2.1.4 The majority of Non-Executive Directors should comprise Independent Directors.